-The proposed acquisition allows for the potential future use as primarily water storage and habitat conservation, not for use as a recreational park.
-Thus, arguably this policy does not apply.
+The proposed project is an acquisition intended primarily for water storage and habitat conservation, not for use as a recreational park.
+Thus arguably this policy does not apply to the project.
 Nevertheless, the proposed acquisition does meet criteria b) scenic beauty and d) natural resource protection.